JCruz-Dev/flex-cssgrid-notes/README.md

 This property by default align items in the cross axis direction (Top to bottom) and has a property set called `strech`

 `baseline` is for text or items of a flex container that aligns the vertical height

+### Align Content

+Manages the extra spacing in the cross axis (default is top to bottom).
+Only works when we have multiple lines of code. it needs a container to work.